-Aside from the cyber threats facing organizations, there are also a multitude of physical threats and disasters that could take place and also need to be accounted for.
-Having a disaster recovery plan (DRP) in place that allows your organization to meet set recovery point and time objectives (RPO, RTO) will save time and money but ultimately could save your organization.
+Aside from the cyber threats facing organisations, there are also a multitude of physical threats and disasters that could take place and also need to be accounted for.
+Having a disaster recovery plan (DRP) in place that allows your organisation to meet set recovery point and time objectives (RPO, RTO) will save time and money but ultimately could save your organisation.

-Further to backing up all data, organizations can implement solutions and strategies to help protect against threats to data and decrease the chance of downtime occurring.
+Further to backing up all data, organisations can implement solutions and strategies to help protect against threats to data and decrease the chance of downtime occurring.

 Having a solution in place to actively monitor and limit who has access to datasets is another method of protecting data.
 It not only gives administrators a chance to track who is accessing data but can work as a deterrent for any potentially disgruntled employees who may look to steal data, such as in the case of Royal Sun Alliance who had an unencrypted NAS device stolen from site.